In Rome, Uncollected Trash Festers In Scorching Heat

 And six years ago, Malagrotta, the main collection site, was shut down after the European Union ruled it didn't meet minimum standards.

 "Nobody knows how to deal and how to do the job actually," says Bianca Bisarra, a born and bred Roman.
-After living and working for a few years in Shanghai, her home town saddens her.
+After living and working for a few years in Shanghai, her hometown saddens her.
 "The mood of people, they're suffering.
 I would love to come back but after staying abroad, Rome is very hard to reconnect with."

 Even Pope Francis recently complained of Rome's "decay and neglect" in a homily delivered in the working-class neighborhood Casal Bertone.